AdobeDocs/campaign.en/help/v8/dev/schemas.md

 ## Create or extend Campaign schemas {#create-or-extend-schemas}

 To add a field or index or other element to one of the core data schemas in Campaign, such as the recipient table (nms:recipient), you have to extend that schema.

-For more on this, refer to [Extend a schema](extend-schema.md).
+:bulb: For more on this, refer to [Extend a schema](extend-schema.md).

 To add an entirely new type of data that does not exist in Adobe Campaign (a table of contracts for example) you can create a custom schema directly.

-For more on this, refer to [Create a new schema](create-schema.md).
+:bulb: For more on this, refer to [Create a new schema](create-schema.md).

 ![](assets/schemaextension_1.png)